rednafi/rednafi.com/content/python/testing_http_requests.md

         assert response == expected_json
 ```

-That’s quite a bit of work just to test a simple HTTP request.
+That's quite a bit of work just to test a simple HTTP request.
 The mocking gets pretty hairy
 as the complexity of your HTTP calls increases.
-One way to reduce this complexity is by
+One way to cut down the mess is by using a
-using a library like respx[^2] that handles the patching for you.
+library like respx[^2] that handles the patching for you.

 ## Simplifying mocks with respx